-Cameron's poems appear recently or are forthcoming in The Florida Review, The Shallow Ends, Glass: A Journal of Poetry, Exit 7, Ruminate, West Branch, TYPO, Whiskey Island, Forklift Ohio, Image, Tinderbox, Asheville Poetry Review, Pittsburgh Poetry Review, America, and elsewhere.
+Cameron's poems appear recently or are forthcoming in Five Points, The Florida Review, The Shallow Ends, Glass: A Journal of Poetry, Exit 7, Ruminate, West Branch, TYPO, Whiskey Island, Forklift Ohio, Image, Tinderbox, Asheville Poetry Review, Pittsburgh Poetry Review, America, and elsewhere.

 Selected Poems Online